 Unusual Options Activity Insight: Macy's

-Shares of Macy's (NYSE:M) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $17.16.
+Shares of Macy's (NYSE:M) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $17.25.

 - Option Type: SWEEP